earok/scorpion-editor-demos/README.md

 # Scorpion Editor

+The Scorpion Engine is a fast and flexible game creation kit for Amiga, offering a modern Windows IDE for development.
+Develop game on Windows and run on emulator or actual hardware.

 Note: This is a very early work-in-progress version of the Scorpion Editor for Windows.
 It isn't feature complete, is likely to have more than a handful of breaking bugs, and may not work on every Windows configuration - Windows 10 is the recommended OS.
 Updates will be released on an "early and often" basis.

 Downloads: https://github.com/earok/scorpion-editor-demos/releases